A significance test for the lasso: The case of unknown . The case of unknown sigma2

+As an example, consider one of the setups from Table~\ref{tabsim}, with $n=100$, $p=80$ and predictor correlation of the $\AR(1)$ form $\rho^{|j-j'|}$.
+The true model is null, and we test the first predictor to enter along the lasso path.
+(We choose $n,p$ of roughly equal sizes here to expose the differences between the $\sigma^2$ known and unknown cases.)
+Table~\ref{tabsim3} shows the results of 1000 simulations from each of the $\rho=0$ and $\rho=0.8$ scenarios.
+We see that with $\sigma^2$ estimated, the $F_{2,n-p}$ distribution provides a more accurate finite-sample approximation than does $\Exp(1)$.
 When $p \geq n$, estimation of $\sigma^2$ is not nearly as straightforward; one idea is to estimate $\sigma^2$ from the least squares fit on the support of the model selected by cross-validation.
 One would then hope that the resulting statistic, with this plug-in estimate of $\sigma^2$, is close in distribution to $F_{2,n-r}$ under the null, where $r$ is the size of the model chosen by cross-validation.
-This is by analogy to the low-dimensional $n > p$ case in \eqref{eq:cvestsig}, but is not supported by rigorous theory.
+This is by analogy to the low-dimensional $n > p$ case in \eqref{eqcvestsig}, but is not supported by rigorous theory.
 Simulations (withheld for brevity) show that this approximation is not too far off, but that the variance of the observed statistic is sometimes inflated compared that of an $F_{2,n-r}$ distribution (this unaccounted variability is likely due to the model selection process via cross-validation).
-Other authors have argued that using cross-validation to estimate $\sigma^2$ is not necessarily a good approach, as it can be anti-conservative when $p \gg n$; see, e.g., \citeasnoun{varestbycv}.
+Other authors have argued that using cross-validation to estimate $\sigma^2$ when $p \gg n$ is not necessarily a good approach, as it can be anti-conservative; see, for example, \citet{varestbycv}, \citet{scaledlasso} for alternative techniques.
 In future work, we will address the important issue of estimating $\sigma^2$ in the context of the covariance statistic, when $p \geq n$.